VV Smitshoek

-VV Smitshoek is a football club from Barendrecht, Netherlands.
-It plays in the Saturday Hoofdklasse since 2016.
+Voetbalvereniging Smitshoek is a football club based in Barendrecht, Netherlands.
+It was founded in 1960.
+It plays its home matches at Sportpark Smitshoek.

 History

+20th century

 The Voetbalvereniging Smitshoek was founded on 23 June 1960.

+21st century

 In 2005, a Smitshoek game against VV BMT from The Hague evolved into a physical fight.

 Since 2012, Smitshoek plays in the Hoofdklasse, with the exception of 2015–16 back in the Eerste Klasse.
 In 2016, Smitshoek won an Eerste Klasse championship at an eight-point advantage on its next competitor.